The Jungle Book: Origins

 In a letter written and signed by Kipling in or around 1895, states Alison Flood in The Guardian, Kipling confesses to borrowing ideas and stories in the Jungle Book: "I am afraid that all that code in its outlines has been manufactured to meet 'the necessities of the case': though a little of it is bodily taken from (Southern) Esquimaux rules for the division of spoils.
 In fact, it is extremely possible that I have helped myself promiscuously but at present cannot remember from whose stories I have stolen".

 Shere Khan, the main antagonist of the story, is named after the historical Afghan Emperor Sher Shah Suri.
+The character of Mowgli may have been inspired by William Henry Sleeman's accounts of feral children nurtured by wolves.

 Setting

 Kipling lived in India as a child, and most of the stories (Note: "The White Seal" is set in the Pribilof Islands in the Bering Sea.) are evidently set there, though it is not entirely clear where.
 The Kipling Society notes that "Seeonee" (Seoni, in the central Indian state of Madhya Pradesh) is mentioned several times; that the "cold lairs" must be in the jungled hills of Chittorgarh; and that the first Mowgli story, "In the Rukh", is set in a forest reserve somewhere in North India, south of Simla.
 "Mowgli's Brothers" was positioned in the Aravalli hills of Rajasthan (northwestern India) in an early manuscript, later changed to Seonee, and Bagheera treks from "Oodeypore" (Udaipur), a journey of reasonable length to Aravalli but a long way from Seoni.
 Seoni has a tropical savanna climate, with a dry and a rainy season.
 This is drier than a monsoon climate and does not support tropical rainforest.
 Forested parks and reserves that claim to be associated with the stories include Kanha Tiger Reserve, Madhya Pradesh, and Pench National Park, near Seoni, but Kipling never visited the area.